plumier/plumier/docs/refs/Social-Login.md

     // IMPORTANT!!
     // make sure the message comes from the same origin if(ev.origin === location.origin && ev.data.status === "Success"){
+        // close the popup dialog
+        if (ev.source && "close" in ev.source) ev.source.close()
         // retrieve the token
         const token = ev.data.token;
+        // add code, when the login successful
     }
 })
 ```